zopefoundation/zope.app.authentication/README.txt

 If an authenticator succeeds in authenticating a set of credentials, the PAU uses the authenticator to create a principal corresponding to the credentials.
-The authenticator notifies subscribers if an authenticated princiapl is created.
+The authenticator notifies subscribers if an authenticated principal is created.
 Subscribers are responsible for adding data, especially groups, to the principal.
 Typically, if a subscriber adds data, it should also add corresponding interface declarations.